10 Flutter Advantages for Internet of Things (IoT) and Mobile App Development

 Flutter is a young and fast-growing project by Google.
 It’s a complete software development kit (SDK) that allows creating functional cross-platform applications for mobile, web and desktop.
 It’s open-source and easy to learn and get a hang of.
 Like any other cross-platform technology, Flutter has a lot of special features that make it shine.

-Here are the top 10 benefits of Flutter development that convince businesses to choose this technology over other cross-platform frameworks or even native app development.
+Here are the top 10 Flutter advantages that convince businesses to choose this technology over other cross-platform frameworks or even native app development.
+So, why using Flutter?

-As a rule, the goal of using any cross-platform technology is speeding up the development process.
+As a rule, the goal of using any cross-platform technology is to speed up the development process.
 In the case of Flutter mobile app development, you write one codebase that can run on both Android and iOS smartphones.

 It doesn’t mean that you cut the development time in half compared to native development.
 It always takes extra time to smoothen the edges and make sure everything renders as it should on both platforms.
-But it can reduce the development time by up to 70%.
+However, Flutter development time is significantly shorter (saves up to 70%) than native development for two platforms.
 And most importantly, it takes only one team to build an app for iOS and Android, which leads us straight to the next benefit.

-Looking for an Android and iOS mobile app development team with skills in both native and cross-platform development?
+Looking for a custom Android app development services or iOS mobile app development provider?
 Look no more, just drop us a line!

 Reduced development time and a smaller team imply serious savings.
 For some businesses, it means more flexible budgeting and the opportunity to implement more features in less money.
 For companies with limited resources, cross-platform development can be the only chance to kick-off in the first place.
 This is one of the reasons why Flutter mobile development is such a great fit for MVP and PoC projects.